Renters Only: These New Homes Aren't For Sale

 For her part, Erwin says her little cottage beats an apartment any day.

 "I've got my own private patio," she says, walking out through the sliding porch doors.
 "So I love this.
 I really do.
-I mean you're not gonna get a patio like this in an apartment.
+I mean, you're not gonna get a patio like this in an apartment.
 You're just not."